- Office of Attorney General Maura Healey

 - The Attorney General's Fair Labor Division

-Attorney General Maura Healey is reminding employees and employers that the state’s minimum wage will increase to $13.50 per hour beginning Jan.
-1, 2021.
+BOSTON — Attorney General Maura Healey is reminding employees and employers that the state’s minimum wage will increase to $14.25 per hour beginning Jan.
+1, 2022.

 The Attorney General’s Fair Labor Division enforces laws that protect workers, including minimum wage, timely payment of wages, overtime, earned sick time, child labor, Sunday and holiday premium pay, and the public construction bid and prevailing wage laws.
-In fiscal year 2020, the Division assessed more than $12.3 million in restitution and penalties against employers on behalf of working people in Massachusetts.
+During the Fiscal Year 2021, the Division assessed more than $8.1 million in restitution and penalties against employers on behalf of working people in Massachusetts.

 Workers who believe that their rights have been violated in the workplace can file a complaint at www.mass.gov/ago/fld, or call the office’s Fair Labor Hotline at (617) 727-3465.
 More information about the state’s wage and hour laws is also available in multiple languages here.

 Read this press release in Chinese here.